noah-isme/ticket-dashboard/README.md

 ```

 `DATABASE_URL` is used by the application. `DATABASE_URL_UNPOOLED` is used by Prisma migrations for providers such as Neon that expose both pooled and direct connections.

+## Deployment Notes

+This project is deployed using Vercel.
+The database uses PostgreSQL through Prisma.
+Environment variables must be configured in the deployment platform before running migrations or accessing the production database.

 ## Screenshots